St. Nicholas Church, Râșnov: Subsequent

 The exterior Last Judgment dates to before 1773, and belongs to the post-Brâncovenesc style common to the painters then widely active in Țara Bârsei.
 In the interior, another team painted the new part of the nave in secco.
 The style fits in with the late Baroque then in vogue in Transylvanian mural art, the sparkling palette dominated by vermillion, yellow and green, on light backgrounds, with savvy architecture and details drawn from contemporary society, for example the costumes of the soldiers at the Passion of Christ.
 Among the depictions are the prophets in medallions, the eye of God surrounded by leaves, the Archangel Michael in circular frame, surrounded by St. Joseph and the angel, the Flight into Egypt, Luke the Evangelist painting the Madonna and Child, and the Baptism of Jesus.
 Jesus in the Temple and the Resurrection of Lazarus are also shown, as well as the Four Evangelists seated, writing.
-The rest of the vault is devoted to the Passion of Christ, in eight scenes of equal size: the Last Supper, the Prayer in the Garden of Gethsemane, the Betrayal of Judas, the Judgment of Anas, the Judgment of Caiaphas, the Judgment of Pilate, the Mocking, the Whipping.
+The rest of the vault is devoted to the Passion of Christ, in eight scenes of equal size: the Last Supper, the Prayer in the Garden of Gethsemane, the Betrayal of Judas, the Judgment of Annas, the Judgment of Caiaphas, the Judgment of Pilate, the Mocking, the Whipping.
 An adjacent area shows the Bearing of the Cross and the Crucifixion (south), the Mourning and Resurrection (north).
 The western nave wall depicts the Dormition of the Theotokos, flanked by the disciples arriving on clouds.
 The side walls show saints, of which Christopher and Marina are identifiable.

 The narthex art resembles that of the bell tower, from 1823.
 It is in a folk style, with black contours and a restricted palette, dominated by green and red on a gray background, recalling the look of glass icons.
 Jesus appears enthroned between Mary and John the Baptist.
 On the sides, Saints Joachim and Anna are depicted in medallions.
 Above the two columns, there are busts of saints in rectangular frames; only the northerly image of Saint Nicholas survives.
 Another Dormition scene is painted on the western wall.
 On the bell tower, Saints Peter and Paul are depicted below the Virgin Mary, who is surrounded by a rectangular frame.
 Higher up is the date (1823), the Archangel Michael with a sword and the Archangel Gabriel with a lily.
 Saint Nicholas is also depicted at the base of the tower, enthroned between Mary and Jesus.
 In turn, they are surrounded by the Twelve Minor Prophets in circular medallions, holding mostly obliterated scrolls.
 The Four Evangelists are in the corners.
 Other saints done by the 1823 painter are on the north wall, but can only be identified with difficulty today.

 The church is listed as a historic monument by Romania's Ministry of Culture and Religious Affairs.